RTÉ Young People's Programming: COVID-19 programming

 With the introduction of COVID-19 lockdowns in Ireland, RTÉ began broadcasting Home School Hub to help parents and children with home schooling during the period.
 RTÉ aired the show from 2020 until 2021, it did not return for the autumn schedule in 2021, as lockdowns came to a close.
 In 2020 the cast of Home School Hub returned for a Christmas special.

 Identity

 By 2021 both TRTÉ and RTÉjr websites had been replaced by a new brand RTÉ KIDS, the brand began to be used more and more by the end of the 2021, with TRTÉ largely being dropped save for programming hours on RTÉ2, a continued trend from the late 2010s.

+In December 2024 TRTÉ was rebranded as RTÉ KIDS.